- Frequency Of Miscarriages

 Miscarriage can be excruciating both emotionally and physically.
 While the recovery time for a miscarriage can be as early as two days, bouncing back from the emotional grief caused due to the loss can take longer.
-If you have had to lose a baby for whatever reasons, it is natural for you to need all the time in the world to start healing.
+If you have had to lose a baby for whatever reasons, it is natural for you to need maximum time for healing.

 Pregnancy After Miscarriage:

-Here are a few things that you need to keep in mind to help answer questions on pregnancy after miscarriage.
-These will help you to evaluate your readiness to conceive again, tell you the best time to plan the conception, talk about the various tests that your doctor may recommend and the healthy measures that need to be taken.
+Here are a few things to help you evaluate your readiness to conceive again, tell you the best time to plan the conception, talk about the various tests that your doctor may recommend and the healthy measures that need to be taken.

 Once you are ready both mentally and physically to conceive again, it is advisable to take some precautionary measures.
 Consult your doctor to understand whether you are really prepared physically to carry on the process.
 There are a lot of factors that have to be taken into consideration in order to evaluate your readiness to try conceiving, both physically and emotionally.